Anne Clark (poet): Career

-After several months of reorientation, Clark eventually released The Law is an Anagram of Wealth in 1993, once again in collaboration with other musicians and completed a major European Tour.

-In 1994, Clark ventured into a style that she had not experimented with before: acoustic music.
-This eventually culminated in the release of Psychometry (1994), which featured a concert recorded live on stage in the Passionskirche in Berlin-Kreuzberg.
+Clark's next release would be The Law is an Anagram of Wealth in 1993.
+In 1994, Clark began performing with an acoustic band.
+This culminated in the release of Psychometry (1994), which featured a concert recorded live on stage in Berlin.
+Her final album for SPV, To Love and Be Loved was released in 1995.
+A dance remix album titled The Wordprocessing - The Remix Project, was released in 1997.

-Clark continuously followed her musical roots and the influences of folk and classical music.
-Her 1998 album, Just After Sunset, a collaboration with Martyn Bates, featured poems by German poet Rainer Maria Rilke translated into English.
+Her 1998 album, Just After Sunset - The Poetry of R.M.
+Rilke, a collaboration with Martyn Bates, featured songs adapted from poems by the German poet Rainer Maria Rilke.
 This album was re-released four years later in 2002 when Clark regained the rights to the album.
-The re-release included some additional video footage, although it was of rather poor quality.

 In 2003, another album joined Clark's series of acoustic albums: From The Heart – Live In Bratislava, which she recorded together with Murat Parlak (vocals/piano), Jann Michael Engel (cello), Niko Lai (drums and percussion) and Jeff Aug (guitars) in Bratislava, Slovak Republic.

 In 2005, Clark joined up with the Belgian act Implant for the album Self-inflicted, on which she delivered guest vocals.
 The album was released via Alfa Matrix Records, which in the meantime had become her home label outside of Germany.
 She also appeared on the Implant EP Too Many Puppies.

 2006 saw Clark back again in the recording studio with Implant for the EP Fade Away, on which she delivered guest vocals and performed a duet with Leæther Strip's Claus Larsen.
 And she also appeared on the album Audioblender by Implant, again released via the Alfa Matrix record label.

 In 2008, Clark was in Germany to record her next album The Smallest Act of Kindness, which was released in September 2008.
 This album was dedicated to her late mother Cecilia Ann Picton-Clark (nee.
 Murray).
 At the end of 2010, Clark released the first chapter of an ongoing project Past & Future Tense, the first release on her own label, After Hours Productions.

 In January 2011, Clark contributed an arrangement of the Charles Baudelaire poem Enivrez-Vous (Be Drunk) to the audio book and radio play Die künstlichen Paradiese ("The artificial paradises"), (Hörbuch Hamburg/Radio Bremen).

 In 2016, Clark announced she would take a year sabbatical, then in January 2017 collaborated on the song Donald Trump Praesidend (Quack Quack) with artist Ludwig.London, intended as a parody in light of the election of Donald Trump.

 In July 2017, Clark headlined the W Festival in Belgium alongside acts such as Peter Hook and others.